 Today, these malicious codes are primarily used to:

 They present a large and omnipresent threat.
-Without preventative measures, protective measures and curative measures, an entity risks being considerably impacted.
+Without preventative-, protective-, and curative measures, an entity risks being considerably impacted.

-There are a number of ways to infect a computer.
+There are several ways to infect a computer.
 The most commonly used include:

 malicious websites specifically designed to exploit the technical vulnerabilities of their visitors’ web browsers.
 As the visitors aren’t familiar with these websites, the attacker has to draw them in.
 To do so, he can: